 FOOD SAFETY TRAINING

 During a health inspection, the inspector may ask who is the person-in-charge.
-That is you if you are the cook!
+That is you!
 The inspector may ask you to answer a few questions about the concepts in this manual.
 Simple questions about good hygiene and safe food handling practices that you use every day on the job.

 This manual contains information about the following that may be the subject of the inspector's questions.